konsumer/tvparty/conf/README.md

 ### seen.json

-This is an array of the GUID's of episodes you've seen.
+This is an array of the GUID's of episodes you're RSS parser has seen (and tried to download.)

 ### subscriptions.json